alchemydc/musemeter/memory-bank/progress.md

 - Adjusted components to accommodate the new search capabilities.
 - Added unit tests for the attractions endpoint to ensure reliability.
 - Verified the functionality of city-based and artist-based searches through integration tests.
+- UI now properly returns to the event in the list closing event details.
+- UI was displaying house icon for events of type football game, now has a generic icon for all sports.
+- The Ticketmaster API returns 429 rate limit errors for larger cities like Denver.
+We are now handling this in code.
+- Event dates now display correctly in all timezones (off-by-one bug fixed via src/utils/date.ts; calendar invitations use the corrected local date construction).

 ## What's Left to Build
 - Allow user to "like" an event and store the like status in LocalStorage (for now).